-Is Becoming a Pilot Worth the Cost?
+Is Becoming a Pilot Worth the Cost in 2024?

 Becoming a professional pilot is extremely time-consuming, costly and challenging, but it is also incredibly rewarding, so it’s not surprising so many student aviators wonder whether becoming a pilot is worth it.
 When you realize what’s ahead before you to get your wings, with a looooong period of training, huge personal cost, and hear about some of the limited job opportunities, it’s enough to make anyone question their career choices.
 So, is becoming a pilot worth the cost??